g-leech/argmin-gravitas/_posts/2020-8-22-blogs-and-essays.markdown

 It's not about being pompous or pretending to have timeless wisdom; it's the attempt to do things that become more and more amazing, which are worth keeping updated, worth living up to.

 e.g. Depending on the field, a PhD might involve reading <a href="{{matt}}">100</a> - <a href="{{qu}}">400</a> papers, doing a thousand hours of asynchronous, unpredictable Innovative Work, then writing about <a href="{{hum}}">5 papers</a>.
 Minus the admin, the teaching load, the mandatory courses, etc: call it 6000 hours.
 If you did this for 5 hours a week, say on a Sunday afternoon after waking late and having brunch and ambling about, you could do something of comparable scale over about 20 years: with no financial implications, no sweat, <a href="{{ben}}">no mental breakdown</a>. _While working full-time on other things_, and with my life 30% gone already, I could do 5-10 things this hard, just with suitable long-sighted use of weekends.  <a href="#fn:3" id="fnref:3">3</a>

 (As it happens even serious academic work is surprisingly volatile; <a href="{{ac}}">around half the links</a> in the average academic paper die within a decade.
 There are often alternative ways to recover the target document, but not always.)

 (As it happens I think most PhDs don't have much impact on the world: they are read by say 4 other people, and maybe _should_ not be read by many more than that.
-But that's good: instead I can do a thousand bits, each their own contribution to the future of all things.)<br><br>
+But that's good: instead I can do a thousand bits, each their own contribution to the future of all things.)

+If you're reading this, you probably have a lot of <a href="{{surp}}">energy</a>, <a href="{{smbc}}">10 big tickets</a>.
+What do you want to spend them on?
+<br><br>

 {%  include sites/examples.html    %}